 A general rule of thumb is, the thicker the business card, the more professional the overall finish.
 The standard thickness for a business card is 350-400gsm (grams per square meter).

-You can apply more layers to your card to add thickness – our triple-layer luxury card is 810gsm.
+You can apply more layers to your card to add thickness – our triple-layer business card is 810gsm.
 The extra layers create an elegant and professional finish, which can help you give the perfect first impression when you hand out your card to potential customers or clients.

 13. Think outside the box